-Unit No: 5 - I Introduction to Working with Children Grading Descriptors Learning Outcome 1 Learners will outline environments and provisions for children including different childcare settings and the provisions available for children from 0 to 7 years.
-Describe two relevant types of settings, making links between them.
-Examples must be supported by three points specific to the provision.
-Pass Include an explanation of the roles and responsibilities of the practitioner.
-Use sources for research and paraphrase the research into own words.
+Unit 5 Introd uction to Working with Children Grading Descriptors Learning Outcome 1 Learners will outline environments and provisions for children including different childcare settings and the provisions available for children from 0 to 7 years.
+Pass Describe two relevant types of settings/provision, making links between them.
+Examples must be supported by three points specific to the provision. Ра Include an explanation of the roles and responsibilities of an early years practitioner.
+Learners will outline environments and provisions for children including different childcare settings and the provisions available for children from 0 to 7 years. × Describe two relevant types of settings, making links between them.
+Examples must be supported by a minimum of three points specific to each provision.
+Merit Include a detailed explanation of the roles and responsibilities of an early years practitioner.
 Learners will outline environments and provisions for children including different childcare settings and the provisions available for children from 0 to 7 years.
-Describe two relevant types of settings, making links between them.
-Examples must be supported by a minimum of three points specific to the provision.
-Merit Include a detailed explanation of the roles and responsibilities of the practitioner. Δ Use sources for research and clear identify, either paraphrase or use direct quotes correctly.
-Sources will be appropriately referenced.
-Learners will outline environments and provisions for children including different childcare settings and the provisions available for children from 0 to 7 years. u Describe two relevant types of settings and explain how they are linked.
+Distinction Describe two relevant types of settings and explain how they are linked.
 Examples must be supported by a minimum of four points specific to the provision.
-Distinction Include a detailed explanation of the roles and responsibilities of the practitioner and how they meet the needs of the service user.
-Disti Use sources for research these must be clearly identified and direct quotes correctly referenced.
-Sources will be appropriately referenced.
+Distir Include a detailed explanation of the roles and responsibilities of the practitioner and how they meet the needs of the service user.

-Unit No: 5 - Introduction to Working with Children Grading Descriptors Learning Outcome 2 Learners will prepare for placement as a professional.
-10 Research the placement setting you will be attending and briefly outline its main purpose.
-Pass Make arrangements for interview. С. Attend the interview, dress appropriately and meet some of the requirements indicated on the interview checklist.
+Unit 5 Introduction to Working with Children Grading Descriptors Learning Outcome 2 Learners will prepare for placement as a professional.
+Research the setting you will be attending and briefly outline its main purpose.
+Pass In preparation for interview, produce a list of three questions to ask at your interview which are relevant to your placement and role.
+Attend a practice interview dressed appropriately and demonstrate good communication skills.
 Learners will prepare for placement as a professional.
-Research the placement setting you will be attending and describe its main purpose. 본 Make arrangements for interview Merit Attend the interview, dress appropriately and be suitably prepared with questions, meet most of the requirements on the interview checklist.
-Learners will prepare for placement as a professional.
-Distinction Research the placement setting you will be attending and describe its main purpose in detail.
-Reference the sources used.
-Make arrangements for interview.
-Undertake a successful interview, be prepared with questions and meet all the requirements indicated on the interview checklist.
+Research the setting you will be attending and briefly outline its main purpose.
+Merit In preparation for interview, produce a list of four questions to ask at your interview which are relevant to your placement and role. ğ Attend a practice interview dressed appropriately and demonstrate good communication skills.
+Learners will prepare for placement as a professional. ction Research the setting you will be attending and briefly outline its main purpose.
+Distinction In preparation for interview, produce a list of five questions to ask at your interview which are relevant to your placement and role.
+Attend a practice interview dressed appropriately and demonstrate good communication skills.

-Unit No: 5 - Introduction to Working with Children Grading Descriptors Learning Outcome 3 Learners will carry out a review of the preparation and interview for placement.
-Pass Following the interview, review the effectiveness of the preparation.
-Consider ways to improve on the performance at interview.
+Unit 5 Introduction to Working with Children Grading Descriptors Learning Outcome 3 Learners will carry out a review of the preparation and interview for placement.
+Pass Following the practice interview, review the effectiveness of your preparation.
+Consider ways to improve on your performance at interview.
 Learners will carry out a review of preparation and interview for placement.
-Merit Following the interview, reflect on and evaluate the effectiveness of the preparation.
+Merit Following the practice interview, reflect on the effectiveness of your preparation.
 Suggest at least two ways to improve the preparation.
-Reflect on and evaluate the effectiveness of the performance at interview.
+Reflect on and evaluate the effectiveness of the performance at 2 interview.
 Suggest at least two ways in which this could be improved.
-Learners will carry out a review of the preparation and interview for placement. • Conclude that they can show insight and understanding of a Distinction skillful interview and formulate ways to improve performance Following the interview, reflect on and evaluate in detail the effectiveness of the preparation.
+Learners will carry out a review of the preparation and interview for placement.
+Distinction Following the interview, reflect on and evaluate the effectiveness of your preparation.
 Outline at least three strengths of the preparation.
-Reflect on and evaluate in detail the effectiveness of the performance at interview.
+Dist Reflect on and evaluate in detail the effectiveness of the performance at interview.
 Outline the strengths of the performance at interview and outline some of the ways in which this could be improved.

-Unit 5 - Introduction to Working with Children
+Unit 5 Introduction to Working with Children